Union Station

 We do not offer one-way rides up only.
 If you take a shuttle up and later need a ride back, it would still be treated as a full round-trip booking.

-That is why most visitors lock both directions before the day starts.
+That is why most visitors choose to plan both directions ahead of time.

 Three Steps

-Use the route context, pickup anchors, and timing notes to confirm that round-trip shuttle is the cleanest way to do Argo that day.
+Use the route context, pickup anchors, and timing notes to decide whether shuttle is the cleanest way to do Argo that day.

-Use seat shuttle for the default plan, or move into the SUV only when your group needs the upgrade.
+Choose a shared seat for the simplest booking path or the SUV when your group needs more flexibility.

 Show up at your pickup anchor, enjoy Argo, and head back without building the whole day around the drive.